3kuai/hanbo-db/README.md

-# jredis
+# HanboDB
-redis of java implemented,same as a redis server.
+redis of java implemented, as same as a redis server.

 ## features
 supported command list